Updated: Oct 29

 Cannabinoids are also found in breast milk naturally (46)!
 CBD can even be transmitted to an infant via breastmilk to aid in excessive crying, aggravation, and inflammatory conditions the infant may be suffering from (47).

 Although I do not suggest rolling up a blunt and smoking while pregnant or breastfeeding, I do recommend using high-quality, full-spectrum CBD oil like Earthley's Anxiety Calm Oil (formula P), which is formulated with 600 mg of pure-spectrum CBD for the full medicinal benefits of cannabis without the high.

 Cannabis may help and support with (50):

 Joints and mobility

-Although cannabis is safe for cats and dogs, it’s best to avoid high-THC cannabis oils, which can lead to toxicity.
-An oil like Earthley’s Anxiety Calm Oil (formula P) would be ideal with less than 0.3% THC content in their full-spectrum CBD.
-Order Earthley's Anxiety Calm Oil here.
+Although cannabis is safe for cats and dogs, it's best to avoid high-THC cannabis oils, which can lead to toxicity.
+A full-spectrum CBD oil like Earthley's Anxiety Calm Oil (formula P) or The Brothers Apothecary's Calming K9 would be ideal, with less than 0.3% THC.

 CBD Product Recommendations

 Since I can't recommend a cannabis brand, considering it's not even legal where I live, I'll give you guys the second best thing; CBD products I recommend.